search icon

 Economy

-Oil prices have risen significantly after the US imposed sanctions on the Russian companies Rosneft and Lukoil due to the war in Ukraine.
+Oil prices have risen by 5% after the sanctions imposed by the USA against the Russian energy giants, Rosneft and Lukoil, in response to the war in Ukraine.

 app preview